rohinchandra-li/Viva/Viva/insights/advanced/admin/manage-settings-copilot-dashboard.md

 audience: Admin
 ---

-# Manage settings for the Microsoft Copilot Dashboard
+# Manage settings for the Microsoft Copilot Dashboard and Viva Insights web app

 >[!Note]
 >This feature is rolling out gradually to all customers with more than 50 Copilot assigned licenses.